Enterprise-CMCS/managed-care-review/services/cypress/README.md

 To run axe inject the `axe-core` runtime using `cy.injectAxe()` after `cy.visit()`.
 Then you can call the custom command `cy.checkA11yWithWcag22aa()` to check a11y against the page.
 Each time you use `cy.visit()` you will need to inject the runtime again.

 The `checkA11yWithWcag22aa` command configures `cy.checkA11y()` with the WCAG 2.2 AA standard we use for the MC-Review app.
 In the `cy.checkA11y()` there are more options we can configure the check with.
 The options are specified in the [axe-core documentation](https://www.deque.com/axe/core-documentation/api-documentation).

+In the example below, you will notice that there are more than the WCAG 2.2 AA standard being used in the test.
+This is because the rules for each standard are not cumulative.
+So in order to test all rules, all the standards must be included.
+If we only include `'wcag22aa'` then only the specific rules added in for that standard will be tested.
 ```typescript
 Cypress.Commands.add(
     'checkA11yWithWcag22aa',